 Bear in mind that Amex Platinum points are worth only 0.7 cents each if you redeem them toward an IHG hotel stay.
 Also, Amex Platinum does not offer automatic upgrades to IHG Gold Elite or Platinum Elite status as it does with the Hilton Honors and Marriott Bonvoy loyalty programs.
 You’ll need to book the required minimum number of nights before you’re able to take advantage of any benefits IHG elite status offers.

-The Amex Platinum Hilton benefit offers Hilton Honors Gold status to cardholders who enroll in the Hilton Honors rewards program.
-The benefit provides its members with an 80% bonus on points earned during each stay, a free 5th night when booking a stay of 5+ nights, 2 free bottles of water per stay, and a complimentary breakfast for the cardholder and 1 guest.
 Cardholders are also eligible for late checkouts and complimentary room upgrades, when available.
-Without the benefit, a cardholder would have to book 40 nights at any of Hilton’s 14 hotel brands to qualify for Gold elite status.… read full answer
+Without the benefit, a cardholder would have to book 40 nights at any of Hilton’s 18 hotel brands to qualify for Gold elite status.

-To get the Amex Platinum Hilton benefits, activate Hilton Honors Gold elite status by logging in to your Platinum account from the Amex benefits page and clicking the “Enroll Now” button.
+To get the American Express Platinum card Hilton benefits, activate Hilton Honors Gold elite status by logging in to your Platinum account from the Amex benefits page and clicking the “Enroll Now” button.
 Once you’re enrolled, you’re immediately eligible for Gold status.
 But keep in mind that to receive the benefits, you must book your stay directly with a Hilton hotel property.
 Bookings through a third-party website such as Amex Travel do not earn Hilton points or Gold elite status perks.
 In case you already have Gold status, you can maintain it without meeting any stay requirements for the duration of your American Express Platinum card membership, or Amex notifies you that the benefit is terminated.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.